welcome to volume 22 (June 2005) of

 Finally, some Truth

-but it’s hard to swallow
+but its hard to swallow

 like those pills he